haider1998/PyVizualizer/README.md

 2. **AST Analysis** - Parses code to extract classes, methods, and their relationships
 3. **Dependency Resolution** - Builds a complete map of imports and calls between components
 4. **Graph Construction** - Creates a directed graph representing your code's architecture
-5. **Visual Rendering** - Transforms the graph into beautiful, interactive visualizations
+5. **Visual Rendering** - Transforms the graph into beautiful, interactive visualizations using your chosen engine

 ## 🚀 Use Cases